top of page

 It helped that I am the humanist son of a Protestant pastor.
 And by humanist, I mean that I am an atheist with a passion for exploring the meaning of life.
 I grew up watching my father craft ceremonies and many times he asked me to edit them in French.
 In fact, I have always been surrounded by believers, from various religions.

-I followed a two-year seminar in Geneva comparing Catholicism and Protestantism.
-It is called "Atelier œcuménique de théologie" (Ecumenical Workshop of Theology).
-It was launched jointly by Jesuits and by Reformed ministers.
-Subsequently, I read many books about Judaism, Islam, Buddhism and Hinduism.
+As a young adult, I followed a two-year seminar in Geneva comparing Catholicism and Protestantism.
+It is called "Atelier œcuménique de théologie" – Ecumenical Workshop of Theology.
+It was launched jointly by Jesuits and by Presbyterian ministers.

 In 1992, I started training and working as a journalist.
-I was hired in 1999 by the daily newspaper La Tribune de Genève and became their correspondant at the United Nations.
+I was then hired in 1999 by the daily newspaper La Tribune de Genève and became their correspondant at the United Nations.
 In 2005, I was put in charge of the World News team.
-Being a reporter means I trained to interview people, to identify the most meaningful information and then write a captivating story.
+Being a reporter means I trained to interview people, to identify the most meaningful information and write a captivating story.

-More importantly, I remain passionate about social rites.
+To this day, I remain passionate about social rites.

 AndresTheCelebrant.com